Silicone: Toys and hobbies

 Silly Putty and similar materials are composed of silicones dimethyl siloxane, polydimethylsiloxane, and decamethyl cyclopentasiloxane, with other ingredients.
 This substance is noted for its unusual characteristics, e.g., that it bounces, but breaks when given a sharp blow; it will also flow like a liquid and form a puddle given enough time.

 Silicone "rubber bands" are a long-lasting popular replacement refill for real rubber bands in the 2013 fad "rubber band loom" toys at two to four times the price (in 2014).
 Silicone bands also come in bracelet sizes that can be custom embossed with a name or message.
 Large silicone bands are also sold as utility tie-downs.

 Formerol is a silicone rubber (marketed as Sugru) used as an arts-and-crafts material, as its plasticity allows it to be molded by hand like modeling clay.
 It hardens at room temperature and it is adhesive to various substances including glass and aluminum.

-Oogoo is an inexpensive silicone clay, which can be used as a substitute for Sugru.
+Oogoo is a silicone clay, which can be used as a substitute for Sugru.

 In making aquariums, manufacturers now commonly use 100% silicone sealant to join glass plates.
 Glass joints made with silicone sealant can withstand great pressure, making obsolete the original aquarium construction method of angle-iron and putty.
 This same silicone is used to make hinges in aquarium lids or for minor repairs.
 However, not all commercial silicones are safe for aquarium manufacture, nor is silicone used for the manufacture of acrylic aquariums as silicones do not have long-term adhesion to plastics.